Close×

 Self-guided

-The Self-guided experience Self-guided designed for independent cyclists.
-You choose your departure date and dream destination, and enjoy a trip planned by our advisors: transportation, accommodation, meals, and, of course, our exclusive itineraries.
-These offer routes of interest around stopover towns chosen for their services and accommodation.
-This means you set off with all the information you need to ensure your trip runs smoothly.
-Once you reach your destination, you enjoy greater freedom, without a guide or support vehicle, allowing you to choose how you spend each day!
+The Self-guided experience Self-guided designed for independent road cyclists.
+You choose your departure date and your dream destination, and you benefit from a travel plan created by our advisors: transportation, lodging, meals, and, of course, our exclusive itineraries.
+These itineraries feature scenic routes around stopover towns selected for their amenities and lodging options.
+This way, you set off with all the information you need to ensure your trip goes smoothly.
+Once you arrive at your destination, you enjoy greater freedom—without a guide or support vehicle—allowing you to decide how each of your days will unfold!

 3149$